Egypt prosecutor orders website editor detained for 15 days: sources

 Adel Sabry, editor-in-chief of Masr al-Arabia, was arrested on Tuesday after its office was raided by police who told its lawyers the website did not have a permit to operate.
 The office of the website was shut down on the same day.

-Based on police investigations since Tuesday, a prosecutor in Cairo’s Dokki district accused Sabry of belonging to a terrorist group, publishing false news, using text and visuals that contradict the constitution, and inciting demonstrations, said Eman Mohamed, the defendant’s lawyer.
+Based on police investigations since Tuesday, a prosecutor in Cairo’s Dokki district accused Sabry of belonging to a terrorist group, publishing false news, using text and visuals that contradict the constitution, and inciting demonstrations, said Eman Hamed, the defendant’s lawyer.

 Police and prosecutors could not immediately be reached for comment.

-Sabry denied the accusations, Mohamed told Reuters.
-Mohamed said the defense team had presented to the prosecution documents that proved the website has the necessary permits to operate.
+Sabry denied the accusations, Hamed told Reuters.
+Hamed said the defense team had presented to the prosecution documents that proved the website has the necessary permits to operate.

 The editor-in-chief’s arrest came two days after the Supreme Council for Media Regulation, an official oversight body, told the Masr al-Arabia website to pay about $2,800 as a fine for republishing a New York Times article on alleged irregularities during last week’s presidential election.